reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 }
 ```
-Here we have created a JSON string in the `prepareRequest()` method and then sending this string as the request body in the HTTP `POST` method.
+Here we have created a JSON string in the `prepareRequest()` method and then sent this string as the request body in the HTTP `POST` method.

 We have used the `exchange()` method to call the API here.
-The `exchange()` method provides more control in contrast to the retrieve method used previously by providing access to the ClientResponse.
+The `exchange()` method provides more control in contrast to the retrieve method used previously by providing access to the response from the HTTP client.

 Please refer to an [earlier post](https://reflectoring.io/spring-webclient/) for a more elaborate explanation of using Spring WebClient.